Menu Close

 Obsession and addiction are both debilitating disorders that can severely affect everyday life.
 Luckily, they are both treatable and a happy, healthy life is possible in recovery.

 Treatment at Seasons in Malibu is systemic, integrative and client-centered.
 Our philosophy is grounded in the understanding that in order for the client to heal, the entire system needs the opportunity to heal along with them.
 The pressure to “fix” the client can become overwhelming and unrealistic if we do not examine the underlying issues, dynamics and environmental influences that might be contributing to substance abuse or ongoing mental health issues.
-Whenever practical, we try to include close loved ones in sessions and in the entire process of recovering from addiction and/or addressing mental health issues.

 With our superior team of clinicians, we are able to succinctly pinpoint those areas of focus which will give the client the most advanced opportunity for success.
-Our approach towards healing is collaborative, comprehensive and committed.
+Our approach toward healing is collaborative, comprehensive and committed.